-Phoenix House: Seward & Kissel works with Phoenix House, a nonprofit alcohol and drug abuse treatment and prevention facility with locations throughout the country and more than thirty residential and outpatient programs in New York State.
-Our attorneys have represented Phoenix House before the Equal Employment Opportunity Commission and in federal court in connection with lawsuits filed by former employees.
+Phoenix House: Seward & Kissel worked with Phoenix House, a nonprofit alcohol and drug abuse treatment and prevention facility with locations throughout the country and more than thirty residential and outpatient programs in New York State.
+Our attorneys represented Phoenix House before the Equal Employment Opportunity Commission and in federal court in connection with lawsuits filed by former employees.

 Seamen’s Church Institute: Seward & Kissel works with the Seamen’s Church Institute (“SCI”), the oldest and largest seafarer’s agency in the United States.
 Our attorneys provide legal assistance in a variety of areas, including nonprofit governance issues, contracts for SCI’s seafarer training facilities, retirement plan issues, employment law counseling, insurance, real estate advice and numerous other corporate and litigation matters.
 For our efforts, our Firm has been named a “Contributing In-Kind Sponsor” of SCI.

 Seafarers & International House: Seward & Kissel works with the Seafarers & International House, the largest maritime ministry of the Evangelical Lutheran Church in America, which supports and cares for seafarers and sojourners from all over the world.
 Our attorneys represented the Seafarers & International House before the New York State Division of Human Rights, successfully defending it against an employment discrimination claim filed by a former employee.